equinor/tdd_workshop/README.md

 - @pytest.mark.parametrize to run multiple test cases
 - Debugging with test (tools?)

-# Conclusion
-- What was useful?
-- What was not?
-- Let's try: Test pipeline, continuous integration
-- Remember to save changes :-)
-- DRY: Don't Repeat Yourself!

 # Contributing

 ## Run tests
 [pytest](https://docs.pytest.org/en/latest/) is used as the test runner, to test:

 ```sh